 Bon Om Touk Water Festival, Cambodia.

-November 2015.
 I’ve always enjoyed Siem Reap’s predominantly sleepy vibe.
-Back during my first spell here I quickly learned to stay away from the frenetic Old Market and irksome Pub Street.
-Despite being the gateway to the world famous Angkor Temples, I never had trouble finding a sleepy cafe to write in or a largely ignored pagoda to visit.
+Even back during my first spell here I quickly learned to stay away from the frenetic Old Market and irksome Pub Street.
+Despite being the gateway to the world famous Angkor Temples, I never had trouble finding a lazy cafe to write in or a largely ignored pagoda to visit.

 In fact, the only time I experienced Siem Reap in full party mode was for its annual water festival, Bon Om Touk.
-Held in either September or October, the exact date of the festival varies each year.
-In 2015 it fell between the 24th and the 26th of November.
+Typically held in September or October, the exact date of the celebrations varies each year.
+In 2015, when I was living there, it fell between the 24th and the 26th of November.

-I remember being somewhat startled by just how transformed Siem Reap was that year.
-There were thousands of people (mostly Khmer) flooding the city centre for three days of non-stop celebrations.
+I remember being somewhat startled by just how transformed Siem Reap was for the festival.
+Indeed there were thousands of people, mostly Khmer, flooding into the city centre for three days of non-stop partying.

 Bon Om Touk Water Festival.

 Festival goers watch the boat races unfold from the banks of the Siem Reap River.
 Some get here really early in order to claim the best viewing spots.
 Right enough I was left counting my lucky stars that I was tall, otherwise I wouldn’t have seen much of the action.

 Those who aren’t too fussed about the races use the event to gorge on traditional dishes.
 And there’s certainly plenty of choice, with hundreds of food stalls and makeshift restaurants springing up all around the river.

 This makes Bon Om Touk one of the best times to get to grips with an array of delicious Cambodian dishes.
 Just follow the locals and hop from stall to stall trying a little bit of everything.